The latest on the worldwide spread of the coronavirus

 ECONOMIC FALLOUT

-* Japan's core consumer prices fell for the first time in more than three years in April on an annual basis, as weak oil prices and lockdown measures heightened deflation risks.
+* Oil prices tumbled and global equity markets wavered on Friday as China's move to impose a new security law on Hong Kong further strained U.S.-Sino relations and clouded economic recovery prospects.

+* Unemployment rates rose and total employment fell in all 50 US states and the District of Columbia in April due to lockdowns, the Labor Department said.

-* China dropped its annual growth target for the first time and pledged more government spending, setting a sombre tone to this year's meeting of parliament in Beijing.
+* China dropped its annual growth target for the first time and pledged more government spending as the Covid-19 pandemic hammers its economy.Reuters

-* Fitch Ratings downgraded its outlook on Australia's coveted 'AAA' rating to "negative" from "stable", citing the heavy blow to the economy and public finances from the pandemic.

-* British consumer confidence in early May dipped back down to its joint-lowest level since the global financial crisis in 2009.